open-contracting/standard/docs/guidance/map/unsuccessful_processes.md

 In most jurisdictions, if a procedure is cancelled or unsuccessful, and a **new procedure** is started to procure the same items, the two procedures are considered two **different** contracting processes.
 This is in keeping with the OCDS definition of a contracting process.

 However, in some jurisdictions, such as Paraguay, the planning stage is considered as the initiation of the process.
-In these jurisdictions when a tender fails and a new tender is started, the two tenders are considered part of the same contracting process.
+In these jurisdictions, when a tender fails and a new tender is started, the two tenders are considered part of the same contracting process.
 This differs from the OCDS definition of a contracting process.
-OCDS, instead, records the cancelled procedure as a `relatedProcess` to the new procedure with the 'unsuccessfulProcess' relationship type.
+OCDS, instead, records the cancelled procedure in the `relatedProcesses` array of the new procedure, with the 'unsuccessfulProcess' code in the related process' `relationship` array.

 ![Unsuccessful Tender](../../_static/png/unsuccessful-tender.png)